ServiceStackApps/ReactChat/README.md

-As we're using Redux we're no longer maintaining state within different React components, instead the single Redux store keeps a snapshot of our entire App's state and we use the `@reduxify()` annotation to declaratively specify which state our Component needs access to and what state mutations it intends to make which are both combined with the properties of the component and injected via properties.
+As we're using Redux we're no longer maintaining state within different React components, instead the single Redux store keeps a snapshot of our entire App's state and we use the `@reduxify()` annotation to declaratively specify which state our Component needs access to and what state modifications it intends to make which are both merged with the properties of the Component and made available via properties.

-Here the top-level `App` component uses the `@reduxify()` annotation to declare the properties it needs and which actions it dispatches:
+Here the top-level `App` component uses the `@reduxify()` annotation to declare the properties it needs and the actions it dispatches:

 ```typescript
 @reduxify(